 - poor appetite

-In about 12% of kids with AML and 6% of those with ALL, spread of leukemia to the brain causes headaches, seizures, balance problems, or abnormal vision.
-If ALL spreads to the lymph nodes inside the chest, the enlarged gland can crowd the trachea (windpipe) and important blood vessels, leading to breathing problems and interference with blood flow to and from the heart.
+Occasionally, the spread of leukemia to the brain can cause headaches, seizures, balance problems, or abnormal vision.
+If ALL spreads to the lymph nodes inside the chest, the enlarged mass can crowd the trachea (windpipe) and important blood vessels, leading to breathing problems, and interfere with blood flow to and from the heart.

-Your child's doctor will perform a physical examination to check for signs of infection, anemia, abnormal bleeding, and swollen lymph nodes.
-The doctor will also feel your child's abdomen to see if there is an enlarged liver or spleen because they can become enlarged with some cancers in children.
+To determine whether a child has leukemia, a doctor will do a physical examination to check for signs of infection, anemia, abnormal bleeding, and swollen lymph nodes.
+The doctor will also feel the child's abdomen to check the liver and spleen because these organs can become enlarged by some childhood cancers.

-In addition to doing a physical exam, the doctor will take a medical history by asking you about symptoms, past health, your family's health history, medications your child is taking, allergies, and other issues.
+The doctor also will take a medical history by asking about symptoms, past health, the family's health history, medications the child is taking, allergies, and other issues.

-After this exam, the doctor will order a CBC (complete blood count) to measure the numbers of white cells, red cells, and platelets in your child's blood.
+After this exam, the doctor will order a CBC (complete blood count) to measure the numbers of white cells, red cells, and platelets in the child's blood.
 A blood smear will be examined under a microscope to check for certain specific types of abnormal blood cells usually seen in patients with leukemia.
-Blood chemistries will also be checked.
+Blood chemistries also will be checked.

-Then, depending on the results of the physical exam and preliminary blood tests, your child may need:
+Then, depending on the results of the physical exam and preliminary blood tests, the child might need:

 - a bone marrow biopsy and aspiration, in which marrow samples are removed (usually from the back of the hip) for testing